dutow/pstress/README.md

 To use conan2, first install it using the instructions at https://docs.conan.io/2/installation.html

 And then create a default conan2 profile, using `conan profile detect`

+The default profile usually selects an older C++ standard, which has to be changed by editing `~/.conan2/profiles/default` and setting the `compiler.cppstd` to 20.

 # How to rebuild/test (for developers)